shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used an AdamOptimizer, though I started from GradientDescentOptimizer at first.
+AdamOptimizer was faster for learning and better result.
+Also, I set epochs as 40, Batch_size as 128, and learning rate as 0.002, after trying several combinations.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.99
-* validation set accuracy of ?
+* validation set accuracy of 0.94
-* test set accuracy of ?
+* test set accuracy of 0.93

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 * What were some problems with the initial architecture?

 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?